mwaqar29/react-text-animate/README.md

 A React/Next.js application.

 > [!NOTE]
-> This package is built using `React v18.3`.
-So try to have something similar in your project so that the library works without any issues.
+> This package requires your project to use **React v18.0** or higher to function properly.

 ### ⚙️ Installation